ThatDarkAngel/LAPSalternative/README.txt

 But here is main idea (Make the whole process secure as possible) 1).
 You deploy it via GPO "Software Installation" (Note: msi package is created using "MsiWrapper") to corresponding OU.
 2).
 It runs and discovers all local admin accounts on corresponding servers/computers.
 Renames all of them by predefined suffix, enables or disables them, sets secure passwords (randomly generated) for them and sends that credentials/computer names, local admin names to your share.
 This also can be used in critic situations too.
 Or vice versa can be used in post exploitation. (offensive/defensive way)
-Anyways, if someone interested feel free to make your own imporevements, features or if you planning constantly development it we may create github repo for it.

 Here is solution that is written in autoit scripting language.
 (Don't blame me please it just took me 5 mins to code it.
-It's sample anyways).
+It's sample anyways but works without any problems).
-Works without any problems as described above but still it needs some improvents.

 Sample output:

 ---------------------